ronkok/Hurmet/docs/manual.md

 : Trigonometry functions.

   The trig functions listed above will assume that a real argument is in radians unless you tell it otherwise.
-You can tell it otherwise by just writing in a unit, as in: `tan(45°)` and running a unit-aware calculation.
+You can tell it otherwise by writing in a unit, as in: `tan(45°)` and running a unit-aware calculation.

   Complex numbers are also valid arguments.